 His remains were quietly interred in the Croydon Cemetery last Thursday, such being the wish of Mrs. Gammage, though the members of the 1st Queen's Royal West Kent Regiment would gladly and reverently borne him to his last resting place.
 In addition to Mrs. Gammage, however, there were present at the graveside, Mr, Councillor Miller, Mr. Corbet Anderson, Mr. Ridge, and others.
 Mr Miller has received considerable correspondence about the interesting old veteran, including letters from Major Burroughs, who in his recollections about the 13th Lancers [sic] has spoken so very highly of the deceased soldier [probably Major Barrow of the 12th Lancers] and the Revd.
 P.J.
 Watts of Kutting [Kirtling] Vicarage, Newmarket.
 [This was 1740 Percival James Watts of the 13th Light Dragoons.]

 Private Gammage was also the possessor of a photograph of the famous charger ridden by Lord Cardigan at Balaclava.
 He received it from Lady Cardigan, and on its description Mr. Miller also possesses some interesting correspondence.
 Many of our readers will understand that Private Gammage's life has not been an affluent one, and the sympathy felt for Mrs. Gammage has led Mr. Miller to raise a subscription on behalf of his widow.
 Many of his correspondents have added donations to the fund and Mr. Miller would be glad to receive the contributions of those who would like to add to and take this means of expressing their respect to the memory of a gallant old soldier.

-Registrations of birth and deaths, and Census information, kindly provided by Chris Poole.
+Registrations of birth and deaths, Census information, and clipping, kindly provided by Chris Poole.